2600hz/kazoo/applications/crossbar/doc/ref/devices.md

 #### Schema

+A device be it a SIP phone or landline number

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `call_forward` | The device call forward parameters | `object` |   | `false`